Shyam-pi/A-Star-Algorithm/README.md

 # A* Algorithm Implementations for Point and Mobile Robots

-This repository contains implementations of the A* algorithm for both point and mobile robots.
-A* is a widely-used pathfinding algorithm in robotics and artificial intelligence for finding the shortest path between two points on a graph.
+This repository contains implementations of the A* algorithm for both mobile point robot and TurtleBot3.

 ## Introduction